 *Fixtures shown as Sydney time, adjust for regional differences.
 The Hawthorn Hawks free to air matches on channel 7 do not offer full TV replays and are limited by the AFL broadcast agreement.

-Hawthorn Hawks Live and Free
+Hawthorn Hawks on Live TV

 If you enjoy AFL action then the Fox Footy channel (Foxtel/Kayo Sports) is the place for you, televising all teams and every AFL round Live and in HD with no ad-breaks during play (grand final excluded).
 This includes the many contests not available on Free to Air, as well as replays of the games you may have missed.